Bard College: Campus

 The campus of Bard College is in Annandale-on-Hudson, a hamlet in Dutchess County, New York, United States, in the town of Red Hook.
 It contains more than 70 buildings with a total gross building space of 1,167,090 sqft and was listed as a census-designated place in 2020.
 Campus buildings represent varied architectural styles, but the campus remains heavily influenced by the Collegiate Gothic and Postmodern styles.

 Bard's historic buildings are associated with the early development of the college and the history of the Hudson River estates (see Bard College History).
 During a late twentieth-century building boom, the college embraced a trend of building signature buildings designed by prominent architects like Venturi, Gehry, and Viñoly.

 In January 2016, Bard purchased Montgomery Place, a 380 acre estate adjacent to the Bard campus, with significant historic and cultural assets.
 The estate consists of a historic mansion, a farm, and some 20 smaller buildings.
 The college purchased the property from Historic Hudson Valley, the historical preservation organization that had owned Montgomery Place since the late 1980s.
 The addition of this property brings Bard's total campus size to nearly 1,000 acre along the Hudson River in Annandale-on-Hudson, New York.

+In late 2023, Bard purchased 260 acres of land adjacent to the Montgomery Place campus in Barrytown, which used to be the campus of the Unification Theological Seminary.
+The property, originally owned by the Livingston and later Aspinwall families, features a mansion designed by William Appleton Potter.
+It was acquired by the De La Salle Brothers in 1928, who completed a large seminary and normal institute there in 1931.
+In turn, the property was sold in 1974 to the Unification Church.
+Bard College at Simon's Rock announced that it would be moving into the property in fall 2025.
+The purchase of the property brings Bard's total acreage to 1260 acres (510 ha).

+The area around the campus first appeared as a census-designated place (CDP) in the 2020 Census, with a population of 358.

+The college has some housing for faculty members.
+School-age dependents in this faculty housing are in the Red Hook Central School District.